What are the top illustration schools in Ohio for 2023?

 3. Art Academy of Cincinnati, Cincinnati, Ohio

-Graduates of the Illustration BFA Program at Art Academy of Cincinnati work in Entertainment (Film/Video/TV), Advertising, Game Art and Design, Book and Magazine Publishing, Motion Graphics, Corporate Branding, Packaging, and many other areas.
+Graduates of the Illustration BFA Program at Art Academy of Cincinnati work in fields such as Book and Magazine Publishing, Graphic Design, Corporate Branding, Entertainment (Film/Video/TV), Packaging, Advertising, and Game Art.